 - Drizzle the dressing over the salad and toss until everything is well coated with dressing.
 Add the cheese and toss again.

-- Divide the salad among 4 salad plates or bowls and top with grilled chicken and pepperoncini, if using.
+- Divide the salad among 4 salad plates or bowls and top with grilled chicken and pepperoncini.

 Chopped Greek Salad – with lightened dressing has only 4 WW PointsPlus Value from Weight Watchers